 Austin Texas -- $169 per month -- Ambetter Balanced Care 2. $1 and $5 office visit copays with $1 generic drug copay.
 Deductible and maximum out-of-pocket expenses are $1,750.

 Portland Oregon -- $124 per month -- Kaiser OR Silver 3000/30 -- $15 and $25 office visit copays. $500 deductible with maximum out-of-pocket expenses of $2,000.

 Temporary Health Insurance Plans

 Short-time medical coverage is widely available, and many of the top-rated companies offer several options.
 Rates are very inexpensive and policies can be kept as long as 12 months in many states.
-However, future legislation may reduce the maximum allowed period of coverage to three months.
-The earliest this is likely to occur is 2018.
-Also, since policies are not considered to be "compliant," federal subsidies are not available, pre-existing conditions are not covered and a 2.5% tax penalty may be imposed.
+Flexible benefits are offered with a wide range of deductibles, and many available ancillary riders, including dental and vision.
+Also, since policies are not considered to be "compliant," federal subsidies are not available, pre-existing conditions are not covered, and applications may be denied since they are medically-underwritten.

-However, unlike Marketplace or COBRA options, you must medically qualify, and thus, can also be declined.
+Unlike Marketplace or COBRA options, maternity and counseling for mental illness may not be covered.
 While common ailments such as asthma, allergies, and thyroid disorders will generally not cause an application to be denied, other more serious conditions can result in a denial.
 For example, a combination of hypertension and high cholesterol will likely result in a declination.
 Although cancer and diabetes is much more common in older adults, they will also make it difficult to qualify for an underwritten plan.

 But if a Marketplace plan is not available or is affordable, short-term coverage is indeed a cheap alternative.
 Shown below are several rates for a 40 year-old male in various cities: